NIVANorge/Mobius/Applications/SimplyP/README.md

 * Three .cpp files and three accompanying compile.bat files which are used to compile different kinds of model executables (don't worry, compiling is easy, see [here](https://github.com/NIVANorge/Mobius#compile-a-model-run-it-and-make-some-changes) for a quick description of why/when you compile, and a walk through of how it's done):

+  - simplyp_wrapper.cpp (compiled using compile_pythonwrapper.bat): this creates a .dll which is then used by the python wrapper or the MobiView GUI.
+You shouldn't need to alter this .cpp for different model applications.
   - simplyp_testing.cpp (compiled using compile_testing.bat): this creates a .exe which is useful for testing during model devleopment. **This .cpp contains things you should change for different model applications.** It also contains flags for doing useful things like creating an .exe which, when run, **creates a new parameter file** using the structure you define in the .cpp file and the default parameter values defined in the model header file SimplyP.h.
 This can save a lot of typing if you have lots of sub-catchments.
-  - simplyp_incaview.cpp (compiled using compile_incaview.bat): this creates a .exe which can be used with [INCAView](https://github.com/NIVANorge/Mobius#the-incaview-graphical-user-interface), and to create the parameter database required by INCAView (further instructions are provided [here](https://github.com/NIVANorge/Mobius#the-incaview-graphical-user-interface)).
-You shouldn't need to alter this .cpp for different model applications.
-  - simplyp_wrapper.cpp (compiled using compile_pythonwrapper.bat): this creates a .dll which is then used by the python wrapper.
-You shouldn't need to alter this .cpp for different model applications.
+  - simplyp_incaview.cpp (compiled using compile_incaview.bat): this was used for creating an .exe that was compatible with the now abandoned GUI INCAView.
+Will probably soon be removed.

 * three .dat files for setting up optimization and uncertainty analysis in C++, i.e. without use of the python wrapper.
 More info on this will come shortly.